hectornieto/eomaji/activities.md

 # Activitites
-Here we post the most recent activitie
+Here we post the project activities